OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

     1. Open the `Run and Debug Activity` Panel.
 Select `Launch Remote (Edge)` or `Launch Remote (Chrome)` from the launch configuration drop-down.

 - From Microsoft 365 Agents Toolkit CLI:
-    1. Run command: `teamsapp preview --env dev`.
+    1. Run command: `atk preview --env dev`.

 ### Run the app locally with proxy
 In some scenarios, it is helpful to skip the login and authentication flow and then provide mocked Graph API responses for development and test purpose.
 This sample provides a new way to debug it with proxy for mocking Graph API responses.
 You can customize the desired Graph API responses.